deejayy/deejayy/README.md

 I hosted some CS 1.6 servers for years (for 16 to be exact).
 I always wanted to extend the dedicated server's functionality, so here are my tries.

 https://github.com/deejayy/c4nn0n-cs-plugins - A custom AMXX plugin to fit my needs.
-It had IRC integration (I could communicate with the players inside the server without logging in), real-time monitoring through websockets (it has a nice frontend where I coul track the game, filter cheaters and such).
+It had IRC integration (I could communicate with the players inside the server without logging in), real-time monitoring through websockets (it has a nice frontend where I could track the game, filter cheaters with AI(!) and such).
 https://github.com/deejayy/hl.js - HLDS + Nodejs (yes, you can call hlds features from javascript)
 https://github.com/deejayy/hlds-v8 - HLDS + v8 (same, but this is just v8)